Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 Why Regulation Is Turning Data into a Strategic Asset

-These publications emphasise that data quality underpins good governance and fair member outcomes.
+These publications highlight that data quality underpins good governance and fair member outcomes.

 Government dashboards policy reinforces this shift.
 Connecting to the ecosystem requires schemes to "find" and "view" members reliably, using data that can be matched consistently across multiple pension pots.

-Consultancy and government commentary align with this direction.
-The Government’s review of DB options notes that clean, accurate data is essential for timely, cost-effective de-risking transactions.
+Consultancy and government commentary point in the same direction.
+The Government's review of DB options notes that clean, accurate data supports timely, cost-effective de-risking transactions.

 Digital connectivity has made this lifestyle more feasible, but it has widened the information gap for schemes.